labsyspharm/harvardtissueatlas/README.md

 ### publications ###
+*The information that shows up on the publication card*
 - **title** - The title of the article
 - **contributors** - Contributors to the article -- will be displayed on the Publications landing page
 - **publication** - Name of the publication